AMBER: Adaptive Mesh Generation by Iterative Mesh Resolution Prediction: Results

 \textbf{Qualitative Results.} Figure~\ref{fig:task_overview} shows a final \gls{amber} mesh per dataset and Figure~\ref{fig:baseline_comp_main} shows a close-up of generated meshes for different supervised methods on \texttt{Console}.
 Both figures show that \gls{amber} produces accurate sizing fields on diverse domains and geometries and produces high-quality meshes, closely resembling the expert.
 In contrast, the \textit{Image} baselines only learn general, low-frequency features of the expert's sizing field, but fail to capture finer details.
 The result is a comparatively more uniform, less adaptive mesh.
 Figure~\ref{fig:full_rollout_console} provides a full \gls{amber} rollout on \texttt{Console}, showcasing the iterative generation process.
 In each step, \gls{amber} consumes the previous mesh, using it to predict an increasingly accurate sizing field.
 We provide further visualizations for \gls{amber} rollouts and generated meshes for all baselines in Appendix~\ref{app_sec:Visualizations}.

 \textbf{Additional Experiments.} Appendix~\ref{app_ssec:ablations_algorithm_design} validates the algorithmic improvements from Section~\ref{ssec:practical_improvements}.
 In particular, the hierarchical architecture, the loss and normalization are critical for performance.
 Appendix~\ref{app_ssec:ablations_sizing_field} finds piecewise-linear sizing fields work better than piecewise-constant ones.
-Appendix~\ref{app_ssec:data_efficiency} shows that \gls{amber} benefits modestly from additional data, and generalizes well from only five training samples on \texttt{Laplace}.
+Appendix~\ref{app_ssec:data_efficiency} shows that \gls{amber} benefits modestly from additional data, and generalizes well from only five training samples on several datasets.
 This data-efficiency likely stems from \gls{amber}'s Euclidean-invariant \gls{mpn} architecture and implicit data augmentation.
-Appendix~\ref{app_ssec:image_ablations} explores \textit{Image (Variant)}, showing the importance of image resolution, loss function, and normalization.
+We find in Appendix~\ref{app_ssec:generation_steps} that \gls{amber} improves for more mesh generation steps, converging at around three steps.
+Appendix~\ref{app_ssec:image_ablations} explores different configurations of \textit{Image (Variant)}, showing the importance of image resolution, loss function, and normalization.
 Finally, Appendix~\ref{app_ssec:asmr_variant} introduces an \textit{\gls{asmr}} variant with the error indicator as reward.
 While this version avoids \textit{\gls{asmr}}'s degradation on fine meshes, it performs worse overall, likely due to a weaker reward signal.